Welcome to BrainTool!

 Support and more Info

-Ideally BT is intuitive to use but it’s pretty feature rich and not everything is obvious (for example keyboard accelerators), so check out the videos and documentation on the main page.
+Ideally BT is intuitive to use but it’s pretty feature rich and not everything is obvious (for example keyboard accelerators), so check out the videos and documentation on the main page and the brief User Guide.
 For troubleshooting see the Support page.
 If that does not help reach out on the Discussion Group.
 To see the changes in the latest release see the Release Notes page.

 Security and Permissions